-3.4.3 Population Trajectory
+3.5.3 Population Trajectory

 The predicted spawning output (in millions of eggs) is given in Table 13 and plotted in Figure 20.
+The estimates of spawning output across time are uncertain with the base model estimating a spawning output of 6.64 in 2021 with a 95 percent asymptotic confidence interval ranging from -1.6 - 14.88 millions of eggs.
 The predicted spawning output from the base model generally showed a steady decline over the early part of the time series with the spawning output stabilizing around 2010 and increasing in recent years.
 The total biomass shows a similar slow decline and then recent increase across the modeled years (Figure 21).

-The 2020 spawning output relative to unfished equilibrium spawning output is just under the target of 40 percent of unfished spawning output (0.39, Figure 22).
-Approximate confidence intervals based on the asymptotic variance estimates show that the uncertainty in the estimated spawning output is large ranging between approximately 10 - 70 percent of unfished equilibrium spawning output.
-The standard deviation of the log of the spawning output in 2020 is 0.58.
+The 2021 spawning output relative to unfished equilibrium spawning output is just under the target of 40 percent of unfished spawning output (0.39, Figure 22).
+Approximate 95% confidence interval based on the asymptotic variance estimates show that the uncertainty in the estimated spawning output is large ranging between approximately 10 - 70 percent of unfished equilibrium spawning output.